The

 Excavation site Director Pon Baskar said that they were finding 60 to 65

-including copper coins, shell bangles, smoking pipes, and glass beads among others
+including copper coins, shell bangles, smoking pipes, and glass beads, among others, were unearthed.

 PC -Website